Two silver angelfish above a driftwood branch in a planted tank, with a small school of tetras and corydoras over pale sand.

-Minimum tank 29–40 gal tall for a small group
+Minimum tank29 gal tall (18 in) for a pair; 55+ gal for a small group

 Appearance & Size

-The Silver Angelfish boasts a laterally compressed, diamond-shaped body that allows it to move gracefully through aquatic plants.
-Its body is a shimmering silver, accented by three distinct, vertical black stripes.
-A fourth, less prominent stripe often runs through the eye.
-Its iconic appearance is completed by its long, elegant dorsal and anal fins, which give the fish its significant height.
+The Silver Angelfish has a laterally compressed, diamond-shaped body that moves gracefully through aquatic plants.
+Its body is shimmering silver, accented by three distinct vertical black stripes, with a fourth, less prominent stripe often running through the eye.
+Long, elegant dorsal and anal fins complete the look and give the fish its significant height.

-In a suitable environment, a Silver Angelfish will grow to about 6 inches in length, but its height, including its fins, can reach an impressive 10 inches.
-This vertical stature is a key reason why taller aquariums are essential for their well-being.
+In a suitable environment, a Silver Angelfish will grow to about 6 inches in length, but its height, including fins, can reach an impressive 10 inches — a key reason taller aquariums are essential for their well-being.

-• Frozen Foods: Brine shrimp, bloodworms, and mysis shrimp are excellent choices.
+• Frozen foods: brine shrimp, bloodworms, and mysis shrimp.

-• Live Foods: An occasional treat of daphnia or mosquito larvae can be beneficial, especially when conditioning for breeding.
+• Live foods: occasional daphnia or mosquito larvae, especially when conditioning for breeding.

-Feed adults once or twice a day, providing only what they can consume in 2-3 minutes to prevent overfeeding and maintain water quality.
-For more detailed information, see our Angelfish Feeding Guide.
+Feed adults once or twice a day, only as much as they can consume in 2–3 minutes to prevent overfeeding and protect water quality.

-• Filtration: A gentle but effective filter, like a canister or hang-on-back filter with an adjustable outflow, is ideal.
+• Filtration: a gentle but effective filter, such as a canister or hang-on-back with an adjustable outflow.

-• Substrate & Decor: Use a fine, sandy substrate and decorate with driftwood and broadleaf plants like Amazon Swords and Java Fern.
-These provide security and potential spawning sites.
+• Substrate & decor: fine, sandy substrate with driftwood and broadleaf plants like Amazon Swords and Java Fern for security and potential spawning sites.

-While beautiful, angelfish are cichlids and have a semi-aggressive temperament that becomes more pronounced with age and during breeding.
-Choosing the right tank mates is crucial.
+Angelfish are cichlids with a semi-aggressive temperament that becomes more pronounced with age and during breeding, so choosing the right tank mates matters.

-• Compatible Fish: Peaceful, medium-sized fish are the best choice.
-Good options include Corydoras catfish, larger tetras (Black Skirt, Rummy Nose), Rainbowfish, and Plecos.
+• Compatible: Corydoras catfish, larger tetras (Black Skirt, Rummy Nose), Rainbowfish, and Plecos.

-• Incompatible Fish: Avoid fin-nippers like Tiger Barbs, which will harass the angelfish.
-Also, avoid any fish small enough to be eaten, such as Neon Tetras or guppies.
+• Avoid: fin-nippers like Tiger Barbs, and anything small enough to be eaten, such as Neon Tetras or guppies.

 How to Breed Silver Angelfish

-1. Pairing: The easiest way to get a pair is to raise a group of 6-8 juveniles together and let them pair off naturally.
+1. Pairing: raise a group of 6–8 juveniles together and let them pair off naturally.

-3. Spawning: The pair will choose a vertical surface (a broad plant leaf, a piece of slate, or the filter intake) and meticulously clean it.
-The female will lay rows of eggs, and the male will follow, fertilizing them.
+3. Spawning: the pair chooses and meticulously cleans a vertical surface — a broad leaf, slate, or filter intake.
+The female lays rows of eggs, and the male follows to fertilize them.

-4. Hatching: The parents will guard the eggs, fanning them with their fins to prevent fungus.
-The eggs typically hatch in 2-3 days, and the fry will become free-swimming about a week later.
+4. Hatching: the parents fan the eggs to prevent fungus; eggs typically hatch in 2–3 days, with fry free-swimming about a week later.

 Common Health Issues

-Silver Angelfish are hardy, but they can be susceptible to common freshwater ailments, often caused by stress or poor water quality.
+Silver Angelfish are hardy, but can be susceptible to common freshwater ailments, usually from stress or poor water quality.

-• Ich (White Spot Disease): The most common parasite, appearing as small white dots on the fins and body.
-It’s treatable with medication and by raising the water temperature.
+• Ich (white spot disease): small white dots on fins and body; treatable with medication and by raising temperature.

-• Fin Rot: A bacterial infection that causes fins to look frayed or ragged.
-It is almost always a result of poor water conditions.
+• Fin rot: frayed or ragged fins from bacterial infection, almost always a result of poor water conditions.

-The best prevention is to maintain pristine water quality through regular water changes and avoid sudden changes in temperature or pH.
+The best prevention is pristine water quality through regular water changes and avoiding sudden swings in temperature or pH.

 Buying Healthy Silver Angelfish